mdn/content/files/en-us/learn/html/multimedia_and_embedding/images_in_html/index.md

 > **Warning:** _Never_ point the `src` attribute at an image hosted on someone else's website _without permission_.
 This is called "hotlinking".
 It is considered unethical, since someone else would be paying the bandwidth costs for delivering the image when someone visits your page.
 It also leaves you with no control over the image being removed or replaced with something embarrassing.

-The previous code snippet would give us the following result:
+The previous code snippet, either with the absolute or the relative URL, will give us the following result:

 ![A basic image of a dinosaur, embedded in a browser, with "Images in HTML" written above it](basic-image.png)